Here is a complete guide to shopping in Vietnam, which will make your Vietnam shopping experience all the more pleasant:

 Location: 57 Thap Muoi, District 6, Ho Chi Minh City

 Not many places have an entire marketplace dedicated to the trade of flowers, but then, Vietnam isn't your average shopping destination!
 Starting as early as 2 a.m., the Quang Ba Flower Market in Hanoi has the most varied collection of vibrant blossoms that are brought in from the nearby villages of Dong Anh, Soc Son, Me Linh, Dalat, and Nhat Tan.
 The most popular flowers here are daisies, cherry blossoms, roses, orchids and sunflowers.
 A sight for sore eyes, this place will warm your heart with its endearing colours and fragrant atmosphere.
 A camera would make an excellent accompaniment to this destination!

 Location: Au Co, Nhat Tan, Tay Ho, Hanoi

 5. Han Market

-The Han Market in Danang has been here since the past century, and has practically every single thing you could need all under one roof!
+This Market for Shopping in Vietnam is in Danang and has been here since the past century, and has practically every single thing you could need all under one roof!
 You can buy tropical fruits such as bananas, mangoes, durian, and jackfruit if you wish to experience Danang through its delicious produce.
-However, local specialities which also double up as souvenirs includes chilli paste, Ly Son garlic, rice crackers, and dried squid.
+However, local specialities which also double up as souvenirs include chilli paste, Ly Son garlic, rice crackers, and dried squid.
 Han Market has an amazing food court which offers delicious delicacies such as Vietnamese turmeric noodles, broken rice, crispy pancake and Vietnamese spring rolls for you to gorge on.
 In addition to these, the regular goods such as textiles and clothing are also easily available here.